marmotgary/nkl/README.md

 First install Nodejs from:
 https://nodejs.org/en/download/

-After that go to the root of the project and install requirements
+After that go to the root of the vue project where package.json resides

+`cd frontend`

+and install requirements

 `npm install`

-This will install all the packages listed in "devDependencies" of frontend/package.json.
+This will install all the packages listed in "devDependencies" of package.json.

-After the installation is completed go to the frontend from root

-`cd frontend`

 And start up the vue server